 Get ready now for high temperatures and increased fire danger

-NSW RFS Commissioner Shane Fitzsimmons said some areas are likely to experience Severe fire danger on Friday, with hot and dry conditions to persist across the weekend.
+NSW RFS Commissioner Rob Rogers said some areas are likely to experience Very High to Severe fire danger this weekend.

 The NSW RFS recommends people living in bush fire prone areas to get ready now:

-Commissioner Fitzsimmons said while NSW RFS, Fire & Rescue NSW, National Parks and Wildlife Service and Forestry Corporation of NSW firefighters are ready to respond, the community needs to play its part to help prevent and minimise the impact of bush and grass fires
+Commissioner Rogers said while firefighters are ready to respond, the community needs to play its part to help prevent and minimise the impact of bush and grass fires.

-“Preparation is the key and we need families and households to make and discuss their bush fire survival plan so everyone knows what they need to do in the event that a fire threatens.”
+“Preparation is the key and we need families and households to review and discuss their bush fire survival plan so everyone knows what they need to do in the event of a fire.

 Anyone who sees an unattended fire should call Triple Zero (000) immediately.